Portland Personal Injury Attorney

 What Are the Four Ways to Receive Compensation in a Portland Personal Injury Case?

-In Oregon, there are four pathways that you could take to recover compensation: negotiation, mediation, arbitration, and trial.
+In the state of Oregon, there are four pathways that you could take to recover compensation: negotiation, mediation, arbitration, and trial.
 When pursuing a legal claim, it is important to understand each of these options and how they could benefit your case.

 Many personal injury cases are settled before entering the courtroom, but in some cases, it is best to go to trial.
 Your legal representation from the DuBois Law Group can evaluate your options and identify your optimal path to compensation.